Dreww01/YouTube-downloader/README.md

 2. Enter a valid YouTube URL (e.g., `https://www.youtube.com/watch?v=example`).
 3. Click "Download" and wait for the success message.

 ## Notes

 - Ensure that the `pytube` library is installed before running the script.

+## Troubleshooting

+- If you encounter any errors, please check the console output for more information.
+- Make sure you have the latest version of pytube installed.
 -  If you encounter issues with `pytube`, try upgrading it:
   ```bash
   pip install --upgrade pytube
   ```